 At just 27 years of age, Kamp’s work has featured in blogs, magazines, and books all around the world including important design publications such as Habitus, Elle and Design Boom.
 His projects have received awards in New Zealand and Italy, he has been a key note speaker at various design conferences and his work has been exhibited and sold in New Zealand, Australia, Singapore, Hong Kong and Japan.
-Kamp has created countless objects and spaces; some for commercial clients such as Air New Zealand, BoConcept, and Microsoft, some for individuals, and many simply for experimentation.
+In his seven years of professional practice Kamp has created countless objects and spaces; some for commercial clients such as Air New Zealand and Microsoft, some for individuals, and many simply for experimentation.

-In 2016 the designer left Think & Shift to establish KAMP.studio - a platform to develop his own aesthetic signature and approach to object and spatial design.
-The designer spent much of the following year experimenting with how additive manufacturing might be combined with handcraft to create unique finished products.
-This experimentation culminated in a collection of homewares including Era - a 3D printed solid bronze pen designed to be cherished forever - and the particularly popular 3D printed porcelain Press coffee brewer.
-The family of made-to-order products was featured in innumerable digital and print publications, exhibited in New Zealand and Japan and sold in small numbers to buyers around the world.
+In 2016 the designer established KAMP.studio to develop his own aesthetic signature and approach to design.
+He spent much of the following year experimenting with how additive manufacturing might be combined with handcraft to create unique finished products.
+This experimentation culminated in a collection of homewares produced using unique combinations of 3D printing and traditional processes.
+The family of made-to-order products was featured in many publications, exhibited in New Zealand and Japan and sold in small numbers to buyers around the world.

 Daniel Kamp was born in rural Rotorua and raised working on farms, and skating in cities around New Zealand's North Island.
-The son of an eccentric, entrepreneurial, bio farming father and a convention challenging, business strategist mother, Daniel had defiance baked into him at a young age.
-His rebellious streak often landed him in conflict with authoritative figures and led to his expulsion from boarding school at age 17.
+The son of an eccentric, entrepreneurial father and a strong, convention challenging mother, Daniel inherited a rebellious streak that often landed him in conflict with authoritative figures.